Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/contact/_index.md

 For beach emergencies, call 999 and ask for the Coastguard.

-Lifeguard service at Fistral Beach operates daily from May to September, 10:00 - 18:00.
+Check the [RNLI website](https://rnli.org/find-my-nearest/lifeguarded-beaches/fistral-beach) to find out when the lifeguard service operates at Fistral Beach.